This tracker was launched April 7, 2022. It was last updated September 27, 2023.

 Ranch challenged EPA authority to enter its property to investigate potential CWA violations and challenged adequacy of EPA FOIA response.
 The federal district court granted the Defendant’s motion to dismiss and denied Plaintiff’s motion for leave to file a second amended complaint.

-NGO coalition challenged BLM proposed action to reduce wild horse populations, seeking preliminary injunction.
-The federal district court denied the Plaintiff's motion.
+NGO coalition challenged the Bureau of Land Management proposed action to reduce wild horse populations, seeking preliminary injunction.
+The federal district court denied the Plaintiff’s motion.

 Multistate coalition, led by Texas, challenged decision revoking permit granted for construction of Keystone XL Pipeline.
 The federal district court granted the Defendant’s motion to dismiss.

 Multistate coalition, led by Missouri, challenged Executive Order 13990, creating Interagency Working Group tasked with determining social cost of carbon.
-The federal district court dismissed coalition’s motion for preliminary injunction as moot and granted Defendant’s motion to dismiss for lack of subject jurisdiction.
-The federal appeals court affirmed the district court's judgment.
+The federal district court dismissed coalition’s motion for preliminary injunction as moot and granted Defendant’s motion to dismiss for lack of subject matter jurisdiction.
+The federal appeals court affirmed the district court’s judgment and subsequently denied the multistate coalition’s petition for rehearing en banc.

 - Where multiple categories apply to a case, it will be included in each category, leading to an inflation of total case numbers.